 Maple Praline Pecan Sauce: ultimate New England praline sauce magically transforms a plain-jane dessert into a masterpiece.
-What’s better than real maple syrup, fresh cream and pecans?
-GAH!
-Not much.
-Not in this world anyway.
+Nothing better than real maple syrup, fresh cream and pecans!

 So here I sit outside on my patio this breezy September afternoon writing this post, doing what I can to protect myself from the violence above.
 An army of chattering squirrels is busy plotting in the towering oaks.

 From the overlying branch cover, these furry little ninjas have already pelted down more than a few jumbo acorns my way.
 I finally had to raise the patio umbrella for protection.
 Outsmarted ’em.
 (This time.)

 So I haven’t posted anything truly decadent on the blog for some time.
 And I do love decadent.
 But it’s been summer-time and so we tend to lighten up a little around here.
 Well now it’s September and fall is well on its way, bringing with it visions of maple, apple and pumpkin delights.